[Note: GJEL Accident Attorneys Does Not Handle Class Action Lawsuit Cases]

 In 2008, a federal judge in Houston approved a $7.2 billion settlement resolving claims that the energy trading company Enron defrauded shareholders prior to declaring bankruptcy.
 JP Morgan Chase, Citigroup, and the Canadian Imperial Bank of Commerce provided over 90 percent of the settlement funds.
 About 1.5 million individual and institutional investors were expected to receive payments.

-The settlement includes a $2 billion deal between Citigroup and the University of California, the lead plaintiff that represented Enron investors.
+The settlement includes a $2 billion deal between Citigroup and the University of California, the lead plaintiff that represented Enron investors as lead counsel.
 Former Enron executives Kenneth Lay and Jeffrey Skilling were convicted of conspiracy and fraud for their roles in the scandal.

 5. WorldCom accounting scandal $6.1 billion

-In 2005, a federal judge in New York concluded settlements totaling approximately $6.1 billion in shareholder fraud litigation against the telecommunications company WorldCom.
+In 2005, a federal judge in New York concluded settlements totaling approximately $6.1 billion in a securities class action against the telecommunications company WorldCom, involving shareholder fraud litigation.
 New York State Comptroller Alan Hevesi led the case on behalf of WorldCom stock and bondholders, including New York State’s public pension fund.
 JP Morgan Chase agreed to pay $2 billion of the total.
 Other banks involved in the settlement include Bank of America and Citigroup.
 Former WorldCom CEO Bernie Ebbers and CFO Scott Sullivan have served jail time for their part in the WorldCom accounting scandal.

 6. Fen-Phen diet drugs $3.8 billion